joaop21/BlockDataMarket/bin/deploy-chaincode/README.md

 source ./deploy-chaincode.sh [Flags]
 ```

+This script has a moment of interaction where it needs an input, be aware.

-ATTENTION: this script initializes the chaincode with InitLedger function.
+ATTENTION: this script also initializes the chaincode with 'AnnouncementContract:Instantiate' function.